dojo/dojo.io/site/source/tutorials/001_static_content/index.md

 ## Summary

 Congratulations!
-You are off to a good start on your journey to master Dojo 2.
-In [Components of a Dojo 2 application](../002_creating_an_application/), we will start to get familiar with the major components of a Dojo 2 application.
+You are off to a good start on your journey to master Dojo.
+In [Components of a Dojo application](../002_creating_an_application/), we will start to get familiar with the major components of a Dojo application.

 If you would like, you can open the completed demo application on [codesandbox.io](https://codesandbox.io/s/github/dojo/dojo.io/tree/master/site/source/tutorials/001_static_content/demo/finished/biz-e-corp) or alternatively [download](../assets/001_static_content-finished.zip) the project.